 In a wrongful death claim, there has to be an heir in order for the claim to be made.
 If there is no heir, there is no wrongful death claim, because the main purpose of the wrongful death claim is so that the family members of the deceased can receive justice and hold the wrongdoers accountable for their actions.
 Therefore, in a wrongful death claim, the plaintiff or plaintiffs must fall under the category of parent, child, or spouse.
 In a survival claim, there is only one person representing the claim.
 If there is no will and there is more than one heir, an agreement between the heirs must be made on who will represent the claim.

-A closer look at the survival statute
+A closer look at the Texas Survival Statute